intel/edge-developer-kit-reference-scripts/gpu/flex/ats/README.md

 During installation, it may ask you to reboot your system.
 Reboot the system and run `./setup.sh` again.
 Installation is completed when you see this message:
 > ✓ Platform configured

+> **Note**
+> Cold rebooting the system after installing the Intel® Data Center GPU Flex 170 driver to ensures that all hardware components are correctly recognized and initialized by the operating system.
+This step helps prevent potential issues that could arise from an incomplete or improper initialization of the GPU.

 ## Next Steps
 Refer to the available use cases and examples below
 1. [Intel® Distribution of OpenVINO™ Toolkit](../../../usecases/openvino/README.md)